mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 public class MyDeadboltHandler implements DeadboltHandler
 ~~~~~~~

-The ´bindings´ method of the module needs to be updated to be aware of the handler implementations.
+The `bindings` method of the module needs to be updated to be aware of the handler implementations.

 {title="Use annotations to label implementations", lang=java}
 ~~~~~~~